applepi-2067/Training/README.md

 Here are the exercises included here:

 Water Tank:
-  Control flow of a water tank
+Control the flow of a water tank.
+Tests knowledge of boolean logic and feedback nodes.
 Difficulty: Medium